gesquive/dyngo/README.md

 If you are planning to run this app as a service/cronjob, it is recommended that you place the config in `/etc/digitalocean-ddns/config.yml`.
 Otherwise, if running from the command line, place the config in `~/.config/digitalocean-ddns/config.yml` and make sure to set `run_once: true`.

 ### Environment Variables
 Optionally, instead of using a config file you can specify config entries as environment variables.
-Use the prefix "DODDNS_" in front of the uppercased variable name.
+Use the prefix `DODDNS_` in front of the uppercased variable name.
 For example, the config variable `sync-interval` would be the environment variable `DODDNS_SYNC_INTERVAL`.

 ## Usage